 Cultural Immersion

-In terms of cultural immersion, it has a nice restaurant scene and a lively city center.
-It is however, mostly a commuter and student town, so the culture that you are experiencing is perhaps not the one you are interested in.
-I give it a 4, because its got more life to it than Frankfurt.
+Regarding cultural immersion, it has an excellent restaurant scene and a lively city center.
+However, it is primarily a commuter and student town, so the culture you are experiencing is perhaps not the one you are interested in.
+I give it a 4 because it has more life than Frankfurt.

-Its a major city, so everything is easily accessible, lots of public transport and published opening hours.
-It only looses points in interactivity for really not having much to interact with.
+It’s a major city, so everything is easily accessible, with lots of public transport and published opening hours.
+It only loses points in interactivity for not having much to interact with.
 5.

-The Conclusion: No, there is realistically no reason for you to visit Mannheim unless you are already there.
+There is no real reason for you to visit Mannheim unless you are already there.

 How to See Mannheim